FeaXR/TCP_Comm/README.md

 # TCP_Comm

-Simple async TCP communication library.
+Simple async TCP communication library for sending and receiving strings and other serializable data.